rajintechworld/Nginx-deployment-gcp-terraform/README.md

 - This setup will:
    -- Use Terraform to provision an GKE cluster.
-   -- Use GitHub Actions to deploy an Nginx pod to GKE automatically.
+   -- Use GitHub Actions to deploy an Nginx pod to GKE automatically